The Best Gloves for Scrambling and Climbing

 A hiking buddy of mine used to swear by scrambling in scaffolder/workie type gloves like these ones:

-- ALLROUND: The super-rugged ACE Handyman - here in an economy pack of 10 pairs - is a true all-round work glove and the perfect choice for all jobs where you have to grip hard!
+• All-round: the super-robust ACE Handyman – here in a value pack of 10 pairs – is a real all-round work glove and the perfect choice for all jobs where you need to grab hard!

-- SPARPACK: Per purchase you receive 10 pairs of ACE Handyman protective gloves at an excellent price-performance ratio - ideal as a stock pack for the workshop, the hobby cellar or the construction site
+• Value pack: per purchase you will receive 10 pairs of ACE Handyman protective gloves at excellent value for money – ideal as a storage pack for the workshop, hobby cellar or construction site

-- STANDARD QUALITY: Approved according to EN 388 (protective gloves against mechanical risks) and therefore perfectly suitable for professional use in construction, trade and industry!
+• Standard quality: approved according to EN 388 (protective gloves against mechanical risks) and therefore perfect for professional use in construction, in trade and in industry

-- COATED: A shrink-roughened latex ribbed coating on the palm and fingertips not only makes the ACE Handyman robust, but also gives you a perfect grip
+• Coated: a shrink-roughened latex ribbed coating on the palm and on the fingertips not only makes the ACE Handyman robust, but also gives you a perfect grip

-- VERSATILE APPLICATION: Perfect for private use in the home and garden or in the hobby cellar - as well as for professional applications in joiner's workshops, mechanics' workshops, on construction sites, etc.!
+• Versatile: perfect for private use in the home and garden or in the hobby cellar - as well as for professional applications in carpentries, mechanics workshops, on construction sites, etc

 Apparently you get great dexterity and protection but they typically only last a scramble or two.